mars90226/vim-easymotion/README.md

 When one of the available motions is triggered, all visible text preceding or following the cursor is faded, and motion targets are highlighted.
-(Customization by @laughinghan: instead of the 26 letters in alphabetical order, my motion targets are the homerow keys from left- to-right, then the same keys with Shift in reverse order, so even if you mistype you'll end up near your intended destination.)
+(Customization by @laughinghan: instead of the 26 letters in alphabetical order, my motion targets are the homerow keys from left-to-right, then the same keys with Shift in reverse order, so even if you mistype you'll end up near your intended destination.)

 EasyMotion is triggered by one of the provided mappings.

 # Important notes about the default bindings

-**Note by @laughinghan: I've set <Space> as my default Leader key.**
+**Note by @laughinghan: I've set `<Space>` as my default Leader key.**

 **The default leader has been changed to `<Leader><Leader>` to avoid conflicts with other plugins you may have installed.** This can easily be